YunoHost-Apps/calibreweb_ynh/README.md

 - [ ] Add action to restart the server
 - [ ] Add action to synchronize users
 - [ ] Add action to deactivate LDAP et retrieve admin password
+- [ ] Use internal updater to update version?